emissary-ingress/emissary/reference/configuration.md

 ### Modifying Ambassador's Underlying Envoy Configuration

 Ambassador uses Envoy for the heavy lifting of proxying.

+If you wish to use Envoy features that aren't (yet) exposed by Ambassador, you can use your own custom config template.
+To do this, create a templated `envoy.json` file using the Jinja2 template language.
+Then, use this template as the value for the key `envoy.j2` in your ConfigMap.
+This will then replace the [default template](https://github.com/datawire/ambassador/tree/master/ambassador/templates).

-If necessary, you can override the template that Ambassador uses to configure Envoy, by supplying it in the `ambassador-config` ConfigMap before deploying Ambassador.
-Please [contact us on Gitter](https://gitter.im/datawire/ambassador) for more information if this seems necessary for a given use case.
+Please [contact us on Gitter](https://gitter.im/datawire/ambassador) for more information if this seems necessary for a given use case (or better yet, submit a PR!) so that we can expose this in the future.